This statement summarises the steps we are taking to minimise the risk of slavery or human trafficking in our business and our direct supply chains.

 - Review all relevant policies and processes

-- Train all staff on modern slavery
+- Train all staff on modern slavery as part of our mandatory safeguarding training

 - Complete a system for supply chain verification for new contractors